A New Geometric Morita Invariant for Higher Rank Graph $C^*$-algebras: Abstract

 \section{Abstract}

-Higher rank graphs, also known as $k$-graphs, are a $k$-dimensional generalization of directed graphs and a rich source of examples of $C^*$-algebras.
-In the present paper, we contribute to the geometric classification program for $k$-graph $C^*$-algebras by introducing a new move on $k$-graphs, called LiMaR-split, which is a generalization of outsplit for directed graphs.
-We show, under one additional assumption, that LiMaR-split preserves the $k$-graph $C^*$-algebras up to Morita equivalence.
+Higher rank graphs, also known as $k$-graphs, are a $k$-dimensional generalization of directed graphs and a rich source of examples of $C^*$-algebras and $\ZZ^k$-graded rings.
+In the present paper, we contribute to the geometric classification program for $k$-graph algebras by introducing a new move on $k$-graphs, called LiMaR-split, which is a generalization of outsplit for directed graphs.
+We show that LiMaR-split preserves the $k$-graph $C^*$-algebras up to equivariant Morita equivalence and preserves the Kumjian-Pask algebras up to graded Morita equivalence.